kaixin-wang/kaixin-wang.github.io/_projects/MusicAndMemoryDesign.md

 title: "Music And Memory Project"
 collection: projects
 permalink: /projects/MusicAndMemory
-excerpt: "Music and Memory Experimental Design Project"
+excerpt: "An experimental design project in exploring the relation between music and memory."
 ---

 Music and Memory